jacob-zietek/jacob-zietek/README.md

 The most up to date descriptions of my work can be found on my [website](https://jacobzietek.me/) or my [LinkedIn](https://www.linkedin.com/in/jacob-zietek/).

-I am currently an undergraduate researcher at CoRAL Laboratory and AKRaNLU Laboratory at Purdue University.
+Currently part-time at a Stealth Startup, and a research assistant at both Purdue's CoRAL Laboratory and AKRaNLU Laboratory.

 I'm currently working on
-- Stealth Startup: Super secret AI stuff part-time
+- Stealth Startup: Super secret AI stuff, maybe AI things on the side
 - CoRAL Laboratory: Interacting with robots through natural language
 - AKRaNLU Laboratory: Task-oriented multimodal conversational agents for the [Alexa Prize TaskBot Challenge 2](https://www.amazon.science/alexa-prize/taskbot-challenge/ten-university-teams-selected-for-alexa-prize-taskbot-challenge-2)